Written byJenny Zeng

 When you use a web browser like Google, Safari, or Firefox, it saves information from the websites you visited in its cache and cookies.
 Your activities and preferences on a site are stored in Cookies to improve user experience.
 Although cookies expire automatically, it may pose a privacy issue since third parties can use them to track your browser history.

 Unlike Cookies, Cache stores website contents such as images, documents for faster future retrieval.
 It takes up larger storage space and must be manually cleared.
-It's recommended to clear browser cookies and cache every few weeks to free up some space and keep the browser running smoothly.
+It's recommended to delete cookies on Mac every few weeks to free up some space and keep the browser running smoothly.

 Note: Clearing cookies may reduce tracking and log you out of the websites.